threader/PC-Tuning/docs/post-install.md

 - Configure FSE and QoS

     - Microsoft has claimed FSO/independent flip has improved in later Windows versions which has also been verified by members in the community with [Reflex Latency Analyzer](https://www.nvidia.com/en-us/geforce/news/reflex-latency-analyzer-360hz-g-sync-monitors).
-However, other users have claimed otherwise
+However, other users have claimed otherwise.

+    - Always check if the game is using the desired presentmode with PresentMon. **Hardware: Legacy Flip** and **Hardware: Independent Flip** are optimal.
+If you are having trouble with using legacy flip, try run the command below in CMD and reboot

+        ```bat
+        reg.exe add "HKEY_CURRENT_USER\System\GameConfigStore" /v "GameDVR_DXGIHonorFSEWindowsCompatible " /t REG_DWORD /d "1" /f
+        ```

     - Configuring a QoS Policy will allow Windows to prioritize packets of an application over other devices on your network and PC